MostafaNabieh/IBM-AI-Engineering-Professional-Certificate/Machine Learning with Python Course 1/Regression/6-Non-Linear Regression.md

 **First, how can I know if a problem is linear or non-linear in an easy way?
 To answer this question, we have to do two things.
 The first is to visually figure out if the relation is linear or non-linear.**

 It's best to plot bivariate plots of output variables with each input variable.

+Also, **you can calculate the correlation coefficient between independent and dependent variables, and if, for all variables, it is 0.7 or higher,** there is a linear tendency and thus, it's not appropriate to fit a non-linear regression.

+**The second thing** we have to do is to use non-linear regression instead of linear regression when we cannot accurately model the relationship with linear parameters.

+**The second important question** is, how should I model my data if it displays non-linear on a scatter plot?
+Well, to address this, you have to use either a polynomial regression, use a non-linear regression model, or transform your data.